schlosser/FoodJournal/README.md

 2. Enter your meal contents in the `Food Journal.xlsx` file, with the contents of the meal separated by semicolons, like so: `Eggs with cheese; Bacon`.
    <em>Make sure to retain the excel file's format, with the rows and column
    format as given.
-Feel free to add more rows, but additional columns, or meal types are not supported.</em>
+Feel free to add more rows, but additional columns (meal types) are not supported.</em>
-3. Update config.ini such that it points to your blog, photos and the Excel file.
+3. Update `config.ini` such that it points to your blog, photos and the Excel file.
-4. Put some `.jpg` photos, taken on the day from the Excel file, in the Photo directory.
+4. Put some `.jpg` photos, taken on the day from the Excel file, in the photos directory.
 Do not worry about file names, they will be changed automatically upon uploading.
 5. Run `$ python WordPressPostGenerator.py`.